-If communications still cannot be established, contact the Product Support Team desk for further assistance.
+If communications still cannot be established, go to the website www.trwaftermarket.com and select Contact Us for further assistance.

 What is EOBD?

 The American Environmental Protection Agency and the European government have set targets for reducing the levels of pollution produced by passenger and commercial vehicles.
 In order to ensure that these targets can be met, manufacturers are required to build new vehicles which meet increasingly stiff emissions standards.
 The manufacturers must further maintain these emission standards for the useful life of the vehicle.
 In order to meet and maintain these standards the vehicles are fitted with On-Board Diagnostic systems which monitor the integrity and effectiveness of all emission related components.